-Dates can be expressed in the format YYYYMMDD or YYYYMMDDHHMMSS.
-If the argument begins with a + or -, it is interpreted as an offset from the present time.
-For convenience, if such an offset is followed by one of the suffixes y, mo, w, d, h, or mi, then the offset is computed in years (defined as 365 24-hour days, ignoring leap years), months (defined as 30 24-hour days), weeks, days, hours, or minutes, respectively.
+The argument can be followed by + or - and an offset from the given time.
+The literal now can be omitted before an offset.
+The offset can be followed by one of the suffixes y, mo, w, d, h, or mi, so that it is computed in years (defined as 365 24-hour days, ignoring leap years), months (defined as 30 24-hour days), weeks, days, hours, or minutes, respectively.
 Without a suffix, the offset is computed in seconds.

-To explicitly prevent a date from being set, use none or never.
+To explicitly prevent a date from being set, use none, never, or unset.